-On the windows colored film yellow on the left and pink on the right.
-Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and sky on the lower window sill.
-The windows will also reflect the Intertwining Lur as more and less as darkness falls.
+On the windows, the colored film is yellow on the left and pink on the right.
+Laser-cut plastic mirrored surfaces will be placed along the window to reflect trains and the sky on the lower window sill.
+The windows will also remember the Intertwining Lur more and less as darkness falls.

 Semaphores / Machine Sonification / Emotion

-They will have flowing soft elements with images on printed silk to capture the motion of the robots and wind through space as the station doors open and close.
-Patterns of material flowing in relation to stepper activation will be further explored.
+They will have flowing soft elements with printed silk images to capture the robots’ motion and wind through space as the station doors open and close.
+Patterns of material flowing about stepper activation will be further explored.

-The stepper motors also make interesting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.
+The stepper motors also make exciting sounds, and I may use that sound as part of the aesthetic of this portion of the C / Borg – Parliament of Robots.

 VR / Where artists invent the future